PapaYaw-Boampong/FarmERPSystem/README.md

 The database supports various queries and views to retrieve relevant information.
 Refer to the [queries](#) and [views](#) sections for examples and details.

-## License

-This project is licensed under the Ashesi Class Of 2025 Database class.

-Remember to replace placeholders such as `your-username` and provide links to specific sections (e.g., database schema, queries, and views) if you have separate documents or sections for them.
-Additionally, ensure that your `LICENSE.md` and `CONTRIBUTING.md` files exist and contain appropriate information.